thanpolas/cip/README.md

 > inher.wrap(VanillaCtor)

 * **VanillaCtor** `Function` :: A vanilla constructor.
+* Returns `Function` :: A clone copy of the VanillaCtor augmented with Inher's static properties and functions.

 The `wrap()` method is only available from the Inher module, it will add all the static methods that every Inher ctor has. `wrap()` is used by Inher itself to create the new ancestors.